 - His most famous song is without a doubt "Endless Sleep" (1957).
 Reynolds based this partly on Elvis Presley's "Heartbreak Hotel".
 A girl tries to drown herself in the ocean after a fight with her lover, but he rescues her.
 Technically nobody dies, but because the chorus says "Come join me, baby, in my endless sleep" many people think this is the original Death Rock song.
 It was banned in England because it seemed to invite kids to commit suicide.

 - "Moody River", originally written and recorded by Chase Webster, Covered Up by Pat Boone (1961).
 Sort of a take-off on "Endless Sleep", except the girl actually dies.

 - "Patches" by Dickey Lee (1962) deals with a teenage girl who drowns herself when her romance with the singer is forbidden by their respective parents.
-Another one that was banned on many stations, especially since the narrator says he plans to "join her".
+Another one that was banned on many stations, especially since the narrator plans to "join (her) tonight".

 - "Ode to Billie Joe" by Bobbie Gentry (1967).
 All about the day that Billie Joe McAllister jumped off the Tallahatchie Bridge.
 His reasons for doing so aren't revealed in the song, though fans have speculated for decades.
 A friend of Jody Reynolds says Bobbie was Jody's rhythm guitarist and was partly inspired by "Endless Sleep" when she wrote this.